MonstrousSoftware/DuckField/README.md

 - `lwjgl3`: Primary desktop platform using LWJGL3.
 - `html`: Web platform using GWT and WebGL.
 Supports only Java projects.
 NOT TESTED/NOT WORKING.
 - `teavm`: Experimental web platform using TeaVM and WebGL.

+Version 1.0

+In this older version, I was not passing a full transformation matrix (16 floats) but an attribute of 4 floats to modify each instance:
+- 2 floats to translate in the horizontal (XZ) plane
+- 1 float to scale in the upwards direction (Y)
+- 1 float to rotate around the up axis (Y)

+This saves on the amount of data to transfer, but puts some constraints on instance orientation and scaling.
+It turns out the frame rate does not seem very much affected by the amount of data transfer (based on a single test).

+DuckField is an updated version of my Corn Field repo, to address lighting issues.